Kim2091/Kim2091-Models/README.md

 ## Kim2091's Models
 Look below for the list of released models, sorted by date!

-Each release mentions license associated with the models.
+Each release mentions the license associated with the model.

 Please consider supporting my work on Ko-fi: